fbpx

 Commercial Sales Team Manager

-Leonel Simental is a Commercial Sales Team Manager at Inszone Insurance Services.
-As he entered the industry in 2011, Leo knew that insurance expertise was critical in delivering a high level of service to his clients.
-He worked diligently to master the concepts and afterwards found he was able to bring a unique value to each interaction by utilizing that knowledge to provide solutions to even the most complex scenarios.
-Leo quickly grew his customer base and to this day continues to impress with his knowledge, consistency and care for each and every one of his clients.
+Leo Simental is a Commercial Sales Team Manager at Inszone Insurance Services, joining the company in June 2015.
+Leo entered the insurance industry in 2011, understanding that expertise was crucial in delivering exceptional service to clients.
+He worked diligently to master the industry’s concepts and was soon able to offer unique value by providing solutions to even the most complex scenarios.
+His dedication helped him quickly grow his customer base, and he continues to impress with his knowledge, consistency, and care for each client.

-With Inszone since 2015, Leo has won multiple awards, including the Service MVP in 2021 and the Explosive Impact award in 2022.
-He has been integral in the growth of the Personal Lines Division.
-If you’re looking to improve your insurance situation for home, auto, or other personal policies, Leo is the first and only call you will need to make.
+With Inszone since 2015, Leo has earned multiple awards, including the Service MVP in 2021 and the Explosive Impact award in 2022.
+He has been a key player in personnel development and organic growth within the company.
+Leo’s deep industry knowledge and commitment to his clients make him the first and only call anyone would need to make when looking to improve their insurance position.

-Outside of the office, Leonel enjoys spending quality time with his wonderful family, hiking and staying active.
+Outside of work, Leo enjoys spending quality time with his beautiful family, golfing, and watching a good sports game.

 Change Contrast